 Section 6.3.
-Changes In Normal Work Cycle And Workday.
+Changes in Normal Work Cycle And Workday.
 The shifts, workdays and hours to which employees are assigned shall be stated on the monthly Departmental work schedule.
 Should it be necessary in the interest of efficient operations to establish schedules departing from the normal workday or work cycle, where practicable the City will give at least forty-eight (48) hours' notice of such change to the individuals affected by such change.

 Section 6.4.
 Overtime Pay.
-All hours worked in excess of eighty (80) hours in a fourteenday work cycle shall be paid at a rate of one and one-half (1 1/2) times the employee's regular hourly rate of pay.
+All hours worked in excess of eighty-four (84) hours in a fourteen-day work cycle (eighty-five hours for the SRO and task forces) shall be paid at a rate of one and one-half (1 1/2) times the employee's regular hourly rate of pay.
 For purposes of this provision only, vacation, holiday time off, and overtime compensatory time shall be considered "hours worked" for purposes of accruing hours toward the overtime threshold; however, sick leave and other paid and unpaid time off shall not be considered "hours worked" for purposes of accruing hours toward the overtime threshold.
-Further, for purposes of determining an employee's regular hourly rate of pay under this Agreement, the employee's annual salary set forth in Section 14.1 shall be divided by 2080 hours.
+Further, for purposes of determining an employee's regular hourly rate of pay under this Agreement, the employee's annual salary set forth in Section 14.1 shall be divided by 2184 hours.

 Section 6.5.
 Compensatory Time.
 The Chief of Police shall designate one member of the command staff per shift (which may In some cases be himself) to be responsible for receiving and responding to requests for compensatory time off.
 The City shall grant compensatory time off in lieu of overtime payment at time and one-half (1 1/2) rate in accordance with Section 6.4 - Overtime Pay.
 Officers covered by this Agreement may accumulate up to one hundred and twenty (120) hours of Compensatory Time.
 Upon reaching one hundred and twenty hours of accumulated compensatory time, officers will be paid for all overtime worked and will not have the option of receiving Compensatory time.
 If after an officer reaches one hundred and twenty (120) hours and uses compensatory time, which drops his bank below the allowed amount of compensatory time, he/she may once again accumulate compensatory time up to one hundred and twenty hours.
 Compensatory time shall be granted at such times and in such blocks as are mutually agreed upon between the involved employee and the Chief of Police/designee.
-Permission to utilize Compensatory Time shall not be denied by the Chief of Police/designee if the City Is given seventy-two (72) hours' notice.
+Permission to utilize Compensatory Time shall not be denied by the Chief of Police/designee if the City is given seventy-two (72) hours' notice.
 Absent of seventy-two (72) hours' notice, compensatory time can be denied if a hire back is required of the Chief of Police or separately the City has declared an emergency.
-Only two (2) officers may be off work on compensatory time per shift.
+The City shall allow one officer per shift to take compensatory time.
+The City shall not deny one officer per shift for any reason.
+An additional officer may use compensatory time if it does not cause overtime for that officer's shift.
 No employee covered by this agreement shall be allowed to utilize more than one hundred twenty (120) hours of compensatory time within one calendar year.
 Unused compensatory time hours may be carried over from year to year.